kavimadusha/Leave-Management-system/README.md

 Leave Management System is a web application for managing employee leaves.

-Also allows the manager to accept or decline employee's leave request, check employees remaining leave, manage employee(add new employee, update existing employee details, remove employee) and change password.

-The users(employees) can request leave, check his/her remaining leave, leave history with status and change their password.
+This application allows employees to apply for leave requests.
+So that the managers will be notified and can approve or decline the leave requests of each employee.
+All users will be able to check the remaining leave balance of the employee and change their password.
+Also, managers can add new employees, update existing employee details, and remove employees from the system.

 # Application Overview